-When the role of Mother begins to wear on you, or you question your ability to be the best parent for your child, and you feel alone, and frustrated and maybe a little scared, feel into the moment, and know you are not alone, that there are so many other women out there in the same moment feeling just as you do.
+When the role of Mother begins to wear on you, or you question your ability to be the best parent for your child.
+When you feel alone, frustrated and maybe a little scared, feel into the moment and know you are not alone.
+There are so many other women out there in the same moment feeling just as you do.

-Mama, you are not doing it wrong, you have been wronged.
+You're not doing it wrong, Mama, you've been wronged.